KIRPAT/EasyList-Flutter/README.md

 This is a self-study project.
 I am following Maximilian Schwarzmüller's [Flutter Course](https://www.udemy.com/learn-flutter-dart-to-build-ios-android-apps/) on Udemy.

 ---
-**Flutter not seeing your device on Linux?:** If you install Flutter SDK from a package manager you will probably get that error.
+**Flutter not seeing your device on Linux?:** If you install Flutter SDK with a package manager you will probably get that error.
 Basically you need sudo privileges since Flutter SDK is now owned *not* by the user.
 There is a simple work around, type **sudo flutter doctor** on the terminal (and restart the Android Studio if you are using it).
 Not the best solution, but should solve the problem.

 **Warning:** I have taken unprecedented amount of notes between comment blocks.
 No joke, the code is virtually not readible with having them around.
 That's how I usually study, sorry.